n-romanovich/usb-test/README.md

 4. Wait for the results

 ⚠️ **Warning:** This utility performs read/write operations.
 Make sure to back up any important data before running tests.

----
-## 📫 Feedback & Contributions

-Feel free to open issues or submit pull requests if you’d like to improve the tool or report bugs.

-Or simply fill out this [Google Form](https://forms.gle/Q7s141cQcE4pug7L7) to share feedback.